SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/secure-sessions.md

 ```
 Note that this is insecure and should never be done in production.

 If you do want the self-signed certificate to be validated, then it must be added to the client-side trust store.
-This is tricky because it is bundled along with the JRE together with the Cloud Foundry app.
+This is tricky because the trust store is bundled along with the JRE together with the Cloud Foundry app.
 It must be added after the application is deployed but before it connects with the Solace Messaging service.
 Follow these steps:

 1. Copy the certificate (the *.pem file) to the directory secure-app/src/main/resources.
 1. Edit the file.
 Remove the private key section and just leave the lines starting with -----BEGIN CERTIFICATE----- and ending with ----- END CERTIFICATE-----.